onokazu/happyformsmap/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Integrates a \"Map\" type field into Happyforms, enabling the display of form messages on a map.
+Integrates a \"Map\" type field into Happyforms, enabling the display of form submissions on a map.